sweettea-io/cli/docs/source/api_client.rst

 Fetch Model Predictions
 -----------------------
-Once you've `deployed a trained model`_ to your team's TensorCI API Cluster, fetching model predictions involves the following
+Once you've `deployed a trained model`_ to your team's TensorCI API cluster, fetching that model's predictions involves the following
 3 steps:

 **1.Obtaining API Credentials**

-Each TensorCI project comes with its own client ID and client secret to secure its hosted model predictions.
-These can be found on the TensorCI Dashboard at ``https://app.tensorci.com/<TEAM_SLUG>/<PROJECT_SLUG>/settings``.
+Each TensorCI project comes with its own **Client ID** and **Client Secret** to secure its hosted model predictions.
+These credentials can be found on the TensorCI Dashboard at ``https://app.tensorci.com/<TEAM_SLUG>/<PROJECT_SLUG>/settings``.

 **2. Setting API Credentials as Environment Variables**